robinweser/fela/docs/advanced/StaticStyle.md

 ### CSS String
 Rendering CSS strings is especially helpful if you want to use third-party or legacy styles written in CSS.<br>
 This method is **not recommended as no further processing with plugins** is done.
-It only be used to insert large third-party CSS files.
+It should only be used to insert large third-party CSS files.

 ```javascript
 import { createRenderer } from 'fela'